A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 But since the 1970s, a new chapter has begun.

-With reintroduction projects and international protection, the lynx is slowly returning – first to the Alps, then to the Harz Mountains, and later to the Palatinate Forest and the Bavarian Forest.
+With reintroduction projects and international protection, the lynx is slowly returning – first to the Alps, then to the Harz Mountains, later to the Palatinate Forest and the Bavarian Forest.

 Today it is considered a symbol of “rewilding” – the return of wilderness to a landscape shaped by humans.